July 11th, 2021

 Small Business Resources:

 Information on how to manage the pandemic as a small business owner, including your responsibilities to employees and what government supports may be available.
-This is an area that we expect to evolve rapidly in the next few weeks as government support plans become more developed.
+This is an area that we expect to evolve as government support plans become more developed.

 - Government of Canada Emergency Response Benefit (April 1)